 Eliza Zingesser was a member of the Executive Committee of the MLA Discussion Group for Provençal Language and Literature (2010-2015).
 She has received grants and awards from the Medieval Academy of America, the Fulbright Foundation, the Institut Français d’Amérique, the Josephine de Kármán Fellowship Trust, and the Institute for Research in the Humanities at the University of Wisconsin, Madison.

 “The Poets of the North.”
 In Musical Culture in the World of Adam de la Halle, ed.
 Jennifer Saltzstein.
 Leiden: Brill.
-Under contract.
+Forthcoming.

 “French Troubadours: Assimilating Occitan Poetry in Medieval France (1200-1400).”
 In Medieval Francophone Literary Culture Outside France, ed.
 Dirk Schoenaers and Nicola Morato.
 Turnhout: Brepols.
-In press.
+Forthcoming.

 “Remembering to Forget Richard de Fournival’s Bestiaire d’amour in Italy: The Case of Pierpont Morgan MS 459.”
 Forthcoming in French Studies 69.4 (2015)

 “The Vernacular Panther: Encyclopedism, Citation, and French Authority in Nicole de Margival’s Dit de la panthère.”
 Modern Philology109:3 (2012): 301-311

 “The Genesis of Poetry: Machaut’s Prologue, Boethius’s Consolation of Philosophy and Chartrian Neoplatonism.”
 Viator 42:2 (2011): 143-156